Embryo grading and quality assessment explained

-In order to support their work, embryologists use time-lapse system.
+In order to support their work, embryologists use a time-lapse system.
 It’s a modern incubator with a built-in camera and software to collect a lot of data during the embryo culturing.
 Time-lapse embryo monitoring enables continuous and non-invasive embryo observation without the need to remove the embryo from the optimal culturing conditions.
 It gives embryologists more information.
 For example, it allows for more accurate morphological assessment and helps in identifying embryos with a higher implantation potential.

 Then Agata Olborska takes us to day 3 when we encounter a cleavage stage embryo.
 Quality assessment of day 3 embryos is important to select the top-quality embryo for the transfer.
 The assessment is based on cell number and cell morphology.
 It’s important for a patient to know that different laboratories use different assessment standards.